Pain During Intercourse - Post Hysterectomy |

-From the Sexual Dysfunction after Hysterectomy Articles List |
+From the Intimacy After Hysterectomy Articles List

-Pain during intercourse (also referred to as dyspareunia) is defined as pain or discomfort in a woman's labial, vaginal, or pelvic areas during or after sexual intercourse.
+dyspareunia) is defined as pain or discomfort in a woman's labial, vaginal, or pelvic areas during or after sexual intercourse.

-There are many other reasons for painful intercourse, including Endometriosis, adhesions (scar tissue), interstitial cystitis (a bladder condition), and ovarian cysts.
+ovarian cysts.
 Infections also can cause discomfort at the vaginal opening.
-A weakening of the supporting structures such as a bladder prolapse (cystocele) or Uterine prolapse can also cause discomfort or even pain during intercourse.
+A weakening of the supporting structures such as a bladder prolapse (

 The top 5 leading causes of pain during intercourse are the following:

-A condition in which part of the vulva is chronically inflamed.
+Vulvodynia is a condition in which part of the vulva is chronically inflamed.
 It can cause a burning pain at the opening of the vagina.
 It can often make intercourse near impossible due to the severity of pain experienced.

 Cutting out certain foods has shown beneficial to many woman as has decreasing/controlling muscle spasms through the use of a biofeedback device, that may be contributing to the pain.
-As a last resort, surgery to remove the chronically inflamed skin has helped some woman but should be considered only after more conventional treatments have failed.
+As a last resort, surgery to remove the chronically inflamed skin has helped some woman but should be considered only after more conventional

-Interstitial Cystisis (IC):
+Interstitial Cystisis (IC)

 A chronic inflammation of the bladder that can lead to severe pelvic pain.
 It is often described as feeling as if you have a UTI but antibiotics fail to provide relief.